odileeds/OTP4GB/README.md

 This is just the code portion of the project.
 [Download a working solution including the required Assets here](https://www.tomforth.co.uk/OTP4GB/OTP4GB.zip), unzip the download, and open in Visual Studio 2022 (or newer).

 ## Requirements
 This project works on Windows.
 You'll need Visual Studio 2022 or newer.
 Then just open the `*.sln` file.
-You'll need a Java runtime installed, all testing was done in the (Microsoft builds of OpenJDK 17)[https://docs.microsoft.com/en-gb/java/openjdk/download].
+You'll need a Java runtime installed, all testing was done in the ([Microsoft builds of OpenJDK 17](https://docs.microsoft.com/en-gb/java/openjdk/download).

 You'll need a lot of RAM.
 32GB should be sufficient to compile a transport model for an area about the size of Yorkshire.
 64GB should be sufficient to compile a transport model for the whole of North England, or for London.